 How does anxiety feel?

-If you recognize several of the following signs and symptoms, and it just won’t go away, you may suffer from an anxiety disorder:
+If you recognise several of the following signs and symptoms, and it just won’t go away, you may suffer from an anxiety disorder:

 - Are you constantly tense, worried or nervous?